Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README-Nuget-Packages.md

    Microsoft.EntityFrameworkCore.Tools
    ```

-   -->/// package to write queries to database
+   -->/// package to write queries to database, and interact with migrations

 5. ```bash
    Microsoft.AspNetCore.Mvc.Razor.RuntimeCompilation